Slimmmo/PGMSuite/README.md

 Line 12 : `(pokemon.attack + pokemon.defence + pokemon.stamina) / 0.45 < 82) {`

-Means anything over 82% IVs will be shown.
+Means anything over 82% IVs (top tier appraisals) will be shown.
 Changing the 82 to any number will work.

 To get it to show all pokemon change the number to -7 or more negative (-8 etc).